ShahzainAhmed/SquareStarPattern/README.md

-# Java a Program to
+# Java a Program to create
 Square Star Pattern Program In Java